-10. Syngenta Seeds is a Delaware corporation with its principal place of business at 11055 Wayzata Boulevard, Minnetonka, Minnesota 55305-1526.
-Syngenta Seeds is a direct subsidiary of Syngenta Corporation and described itself in its Complaint filed in Syngenta Seeds, Inc. v.
-Bunge North America, Inc., No. 5:11-cv-04074-MWB, United States District Court, Northern District of a leading agribusiness company committed to sustainable agriculture through research and technology.
+11. Syngenta Seeds is a Delaware corporation with its principal place of business at 11055 Wayzata Boulevard, Minnetonka, Minnesota 55305-1526.
+Syngenta Seeds is a direct subsidiary of a leading agribusiness company committed to sustainable agriculture through research and technology.
 Syngenta is, among other things, in the commercial seed business.
 It develops, produces, and sells, through dealers and distributors or directly to growers, a wide range of agricultural products, including corn and soybean seed exhibiting useful traits that have been developed with the techniques of modern biotechnology.
 The seed products are then grown and harvested as raw materials for the production of biofuels or grain for livestock feed; or are milled and processed for food products.